Union City, Oklahoma

 Union City is a town in Canadian County, Oklahoma, United States.
-The population was 1,645 at the 2010 census, a 19.6 percent increase from 1,375 in 2000.
+As of the 2020 census, Union City had a population of 1,794.
 It is part of the Oklahoma City metropolitan statistical area.

 History

 In 1889, a post office opened for the community of Union.
 A townsite plat was filed during the following year.
 Union City began in 1890 with the arrival of the Chicago, Kansas and Nebraska Railway (acquired by the Chicago, Rock Island and Pacific Railroad in 1891).
 The local economy was based on agriculture, and within four years the town had three grain elevators and a farm machinery dealership.

 1973 tornado

 On May 24, 1973, a tornado rated F4 struck the Union City area and was the first tornado widely documented by science as part of storm chasing field research.
 The National Severe Storms Laboratory placed numerous storm chasers around the tornado to capture the life cycle on film.